wpaccessibility/wp-a11y-docs/docs/topics/forms/required.md

 # Indicate required fields in forms

 {: .alert }
-This content needs to be written.
+This content will be written.
 Related issue on [GitHub #160 Topic Indicate required fields in forms](https://github.com/wpaccessibility/wp-a11y-docs/issues/160).